How much does it cost to build a house in the UK in 2024?

 Insurance

-Even though your project is not yet a home, you still need to insure it.
+Even though your project is not yet a home, you still need to insure it, If you are planning a self-build.
 Choose a specialist self-build insurance policy which will cover your materials and land during the build process.
 Unless you plan to do the entire build yourself, you need to have employer’s liability insurance so that you are covered in the event of a contractor accident on site.
 Your policy should also include public liability insurance for your protection in case of any injury to a member of the public or damage to neighbouring properties relating to your building project.

 Bank charges